viniciuskloppel/kite/README.md

 We use `--no-warnings` to avoid `ExperimentalWarning: The Ed25519 Web Crypto API algorithm is an experimental feature` which is pretty boring once you've read it for the 50th time.

-To just run tests matching the name `connect`.
+To just run tests matching the name `connect`:

 ```bash
 npx tsx --test --no-warnings --test-name-pattern="connect"